shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 * Persian Cucumber: You can also use regular cucumbers, but I prefer these.
 To me, they are crisper than regular ones, and I love the crunch they add.

-* Tomato: I reach for the tomato medley for this salad, mostly because I like all the colors.
-Use what you have - cherry tomatoes, grape tomatoes, or Roma tomatoes.
+* Tomato: I reach for the tomato medley for this salad, mostly for color, but use what you have - cherry tomatoes, grape tomatoes, or Roma tomatoes.

+* Cilantro

+* Olive Oil

-* Avocado
+* Lime

 * Garlic

-* Olive Oil

 * Salt and Pepper

+* Avocado

 #### What equipment do I need to make this recipe?